The Girl Next Door (2007 film): Plot

-In 2007, David Moran witnesses a man struck in a hit-and-run incident on a New York City street.
-As he rushes to assist the victim, he is flooded with memories of a traumatic summer in 1958, when, as a teenager, he met Meg Loughlin—his first crush—and her younger sister, Susan.
-The girls, recently orphaned in a car accident, are sent to live with their aunt, Ruth Chandler, and her three sons: Willie, Ralphie, and Donny.
+In 2007, David Moran witnesses a man hit and run by a car in New York City.
+He responds to the situation and tries to resuscitate the victim.
+That evening, he reflects on his past in the summer of 1958, when he meets his first teenage crush, Meg Loughlin.
+Meg and her disabled sister Susan have lost their parents in a car accident.
+They are sent to live with their aunt, Ruth Chandler, and her sons, Willie, Ralphie, and Donny.

-Ruth allows her sons and their neighborhood friends, including David, to gather in her home, where she offers them beer and cigarettes and indulges their rowdy behavior.
-Privately, Ruth berates Meg, accusing her of promiscuity and punishing her with misogynistic lectures.
-After Meg strikes Ralphie for groping her, Ruth retaliates by spanking Susan while forcing Meg to watch.
-She later confiscates Meg's necklace—a keepsake from her late mother—as further punishment.
+Ruth freely allows her sons' young friends, including David, to her house, where she entertains them and offers them beer and cigarettes.
+Meanwhile, Ruth starves Meg, subjects her to misogynistic lectures, and accuses her of being a whore while her children listen.
+After an incident when Meg hits Ralphie when he inappropriately touches her, Ruth strips and spanks Susan for being a "conniver," forcing Meg to watch.
+Ruth then confiscates Meg's ring necklace that had belonged to her mother.